Your meter can have 3 different kinds of debt:

 - debt transferred from a previous supplier, or a previous Direct Debit account with Bulb

 - discretionary credit debt

 You’ll see any energy debt you’ve built up in the Bulb app, or on the meter itself.
-And depending on the type of debt you’ve got, you’ll pay it back differently.
+And depending on the type of debt, you’ll pay it back in different ways.